Last Updated: February 21, 2022

 In April 2020, Google also blocked 18 million daily malware and phishing emails worldwide associated with COVID-19.

-Of all the retail brands, Amazon has the highest number of email mentions, as per statistics on email marketing UK.
-Marks and Spencer’s has the second most email mentions, with Next and Tesco coming in third and fourth.
+Of all the retail brands, Amazon has the highest number of email mentions, as per statistics on email marketing UK. eBay has the second most email mentions, with Tesco and Sainsbury’s coming in third and fourth.

 Email Usage Statistics UK: Email Providers